AndreasKuhn-ak/WS2022_Julia/corrections.md

 count(3 .==longArray)
 or
 count(i->(i==3),longArray) (I do not understand this syntax, but it is the first thing that comes up when using Google)

+### Conditional_Iterators
+I would start with an explanatory sentence about what Boolean expressions are Mention that the spaces are important, e.g. 5. > 2 requires spaces

+Exercises
+3. why do a and g instead of f?
+That doesn't seem to add a new level?

+12. in der Aufgabe steht every OTHER point, bei deiner Lösung berechnest du aber auch die Distanz von dem Punkt zu sich selbst - das beeinflusst den Mean